Popover Menu get started

 When you join a multiworld game, you will be asked to provide your YAML file to whoever is hosting.
 Once that is done, the host will provide you with either a link to download your data file, or with a zip file containing everyone's data files.
 Your data file should have a .apz5 extension.

 Double-click on your .apz5 file to start your client and start the ROM patch process.
-Once the process is finished (this can take a while), the client and the emulator will be started automatically (if you associated the extension to the emulator as recommended).
+Once the process is finished (this can take a while), the client and the emulator will be started automatically.
+Alternatively, you can run the Ocarina of Time Adjuster from the launcher, allowing you to customize you seed with a lot of visual and sfx options, like custom music, voices, models, and a lot of color and sound options.
+After patching, the client is started automatically.

 Connect to the Multiserver